jacobhallberg/pytorch_stylegan_encoder/README.md

 <img src="assets/images/feature_optimization.png">

 What if instead of a random latent vector as a starting point, we could speed up the optimization process by making a really good guess as to what the query image's latent vector is?
-This is where an machine learning model called the Image To Latent model comes in.
-I've talked about it briefly [here](#image-to-latent-model)
+This is where a machine learning model called the Image To Latent model comes in.
+I've talked about it briefly [here](#the-image-to-latent-model)